-Instructors: Amanda Coggin
+Instructor: Amanda Coggin

-Zen Caregiving Project’s Open Death Conversation Daylong Workshop is a guided journey into our own dying process.
-It is a wake-up call to the reality of death, and serves to make more intimate our relationship with our own mortality.
+Zen Caregiving Project’s Open Death Conversation Daylong Course is a guided journey into our own dying process.
+It is a wake-up call to the reality of death and serves to make more intimate our relationship with our own mortality.
 These practices help us view the full arc of our lives in a realistic way.
 They also promote compassion towards others who are going through the end of life experience.

 Topics explored include:

 - Advance Directives